Australian Womens Weekly - taurus

 Board for freelance & contract work

-Commissioned to create the monthly horoscope illustrations for the magazine, I chose to create the birth month flower out of tonal paper, a layered/watercoloured butterfly over an antique image
+Commissioned to create the monthly horoscope illustrations for the magazine, I chose to create a stylised, decorative birth month motif by paper cutting my design by hand then adding a 3 dimensional element with a ribbon